PowerPoint won’t play audio or video on Windows 10 [FIXED]

 2. Use a different presentation software

-We know that everybody uses PowerPoint to create and play presentations but why not try a different tool.
-A great software to make presentations that stand-out is Adobe Spark.
+We know that everybody uses PowerPoint to create and play presentations but why not try a different tool?
+You can find various programs that will offer the same or better value, and help you create impressive projects.

 If sound won’t play in PowerPoint, it’s possible that you don’t have the right multimedia codecs installed on your computer.